 Grief Support opens the door to healing by providing safe, confidential, Christ‐centered support for adults who have experienced the death of a loved one.
 Weekly guest speakers address an aspect of the grief process.
-Small groups are available for those who are grieving the loss of a parent, sibling, spouse, child or friend.
+Following the speaker we break into small groups for sharing and support.

 PFLAG supports parents, family, allies and friends of lesbian, gay, bisexual and transgender persons.
 We are a place of love and acceptance with members from all walks of life.
 Following a presentation on a topic of interest, we break into small groups for parents and family, friends and allies, GLBTQ, and straight spouse.